 Sub-consultants and contractors are managed and linked to projects in Abtrac through the tasks module.

-In this example we’ve moved to another job.
-The client is Dressings Howe Pty Ltd, the job is an audit of some sort.
+In this example we have moved to another job.
+The client is Dressings Howe Ltd, the job is an audit of some sort.
 The page below shows the tasks (aka Stages or Phases) for this job.

-Here we’ve added the sub-consultant.
+Here we have added the sub-consultant.
 This sub-consultant record has a tick in the box indicating we will invoice the client and therefore we will pay the sub-consultant directly as opposed to forwarding the sub-consultant invoice onto the client for payment.
-The agreement is the sub-consultant will invoice us $6,500.
+The agreement is, the sub-consultant will invoice us $6,500.
 Independently, we will invoice the client $8,000.

-From this popup page you can also raise a purchase order for this sub-consultant by clicking on the button indicated.
+From this pop up page, you can also raise a purchase order for this sub-consultant by clicking on the button indicated.